LudiDorici/godot-websocket/README.md

  * iOS
  * OSX

+Breaks compilation:

+ * Javascipt/HTML5

+The module supports writing data in both TEXT and BINARY mode.

+The idea for the future, is to provide the implementation of WebSocketClient in HTML5 exports too (using emscripten functions) so to have seamless transition from native to web client.

 ### Build instruction

 Simply copy (or link) `modules/lws` inside Godot `modules` directory.
 Also copy `thirdparty/lws` inside Godot `thirdparty` directory.

 Compile Godot Engine as you would normally do.

+#### Support us

+If you like this, and want to support us, please follow us on [twitter](https://twitter.com/ludidorici)